johnsoncodehk/tsslint/README.md

 TSSLint is a minimalist diagnostic extension interface built on the TypeScript Language Server (`tsserver`).
 It provides zero default rules, allowing developers to implement custom rules that complement TypeScript's native checks with minimal overhead.

+## Motivation

+TSSLint was created to solve a specific pain point: **editor lag during "Auto Fix on Save"**.

+In large-scale TypeScript projects, traditional linters (like ESLint) often cause noticeable delays when performing auto-fixes on save, as they frequently need to re-initialize type-checking or run in separate processes.
+By running directly as a `tsserver` plugin and sharing the existing type-checking context, TSSLint provides near-instant diagnostics and fixes, ensuring a smooth and uninterrupted development experience.

 ## Key Features

 *   **Zero Assumptions**: Comes with no built-in rules.
 It does not enforce any specific coding style or patterns, leaving full control to the developer.